-We note that while IDEM is computationally and intuitively simple, it may have limitations, especially in the regime of marginal detections where the transit S/N is comparable to the detection threshold, (i.e., for small planets, as has been highlighted by \citet{hsu_improving_2018}).
-However, for large planets such as those under consideration here, the transit S/N is typically much larger than the detection threshold, as evidenced by our radius uncertainties in \autoref{tab:finalsample}.
-Here, the biases induced by IDEM compared to other occurrence rate (and uncertainty) estimation techniques such as Approximate Bayesian Computing \citep[ABC; see Figure 6 in][]{hsu_improving_2018} are expected to be smaller.
+While IDEM is computationally and intuitively simple, it has limitations, especially in the marginal detection regime where the transit S/N is comparable to the detection threshold, (i.e., for small planets, as has been highlighted by \citet{hsu_improving_2018}).
+However, for large planets such as those under consideration here, the transit S/N is typically much larger than the detection threshold, as evidenced by our radius uncertainties in \autoref{tab:finalsample}. \textbf{Here, the biases induced by IDEM compared to other occurrence rate (and uncertainty) estimation techniques such as Approximate Bayesian Computing \citep[ABC; see Figure 6 in][]{hsu_improving_2018} are expected to be smaller.}

-Given the small number of detected planets in our 100 pc sample, we instead adopt the simplified Bayesian modeling suggested in Appendix B from \cite{hsu_improving_2018}, and use a Gamma distribution prior for the occurrence rate $f_{occ,j}$, which has a shape parameter $\alpha_0$ and a rate parameter $\beta_0$.
-The posteriors for the occurrence rate are influenced by the choice of these parameters, especially in the regime where the number of planets is close to unity.
-Thus, while we use this Bayesian approach as a point of comparison for the IDEM derived occurrence for `Full' M-dwarf sample listed in \autoref{tab:occ_rates}, and not individual spectral subtypes, we do not adopt these as the results from this work.
-An alternative would be to utilize a hierarchical Bayesian modeling (HBM) approach, where these parameters are dependent on the $T_{\text{eff}}$ of the sample, assuming an underlying trend.
-However, we leave this exercise to future work with the full 200 pc M-dwarf sample.